AIS-Bonn/SmartEdgeSensor3DHumanPose/README.md

 We use code from other open-source software libraries in our implementation:

 The `skeleton_3d` package extends parts of the [OpenPose 3D library](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/advanced/3d_reconstruction_module.md) for multi-view triangulation.\
-Cao, Zhe, et al. "OpenPose: realtime multi-person 2D pose estimation using Part Affinity Fields."
-IEEE transactions on pattern analysis and machine intelligence 43.1 (2019): 172-186.
+Cao, Zhe, et al. "OpenPose: Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields."
+IEEE Transactions on Pattern Analysis and Machine Intelligence 43.1 (2019): 172-186.

 The multi-person data association is based on: [Tanke, Julian, and Juergen Gall.
-"Iterative greedy matching for 3d human pose tracking from multiple views."
+"Iterative Greedy Matching for 3D Human Pose Tracking from Multiple Views."
 German Conference on Pattern Recognition, 2019](https://github.com/jutanke/mv3dpose).

-We use a public implementation of the hungarian algorithm from [https://github.com/mcximing/hungarian-algorithm-cpp](https://github.com/mcximing/hungarian-algorithm-cpp).
+We use a public implementation of the Hungarian algorithm from [https://github.com/mcximing/hungarian-algorithm-cpp](https://github.com/mcximing/hungarian-algorithm-cpp).